-12 free or affordable things to do in Cincinnati
+12 Free or Affordable Things to Do in Cincinnati

 Nestled alongside the Ohio River, Cincinnati is one of the midwestern state’s most vibrant cities.
-Dotted with charming 19th century buildings and with some of the best food you’ll find anywhere in the region, the city attracts large numbers of visitor every year.
+Dotted with charming 19th century buildings and with some of the best food you’ll find anywhere in the region, the city attracts large numbers of visitors every year.
 For sports enthusiasts, Cincinnati is a dream too, while culture vultures will love the myriad of exceptional museums.
 To escape the city’s hustle and bustle, you can duck across the river to the verdant hills of Kentucky.

 A misty view over Cincinnati (Photo: MoToMo via Flickr)